2013 British & Irish Lions tour to Australia: Third test

 The Lions made six changes to their starting team.
 Tour captain Sam Warburton and 2009 captain Paul O'Connell were both injured.
 Pre-game controversy focused on the decision of the Lions coaches to drop experienced centre Brian O'Driscoll, who had been widely expected to take over the captaincy, in favour of the Welsh combination of Jamie Roberts and Jonathan Davies.
 The Lions' starting team included 10 Welshmen in all.
 Australia were unchanged except for the selection of George Smith, returning from international retirement, at openside flanker.

 Australia gave away possession at the kick-off, and Alex Corbisiero scored an early try for the Lions.
-The Lions extended this lead through four penalties from Leigh Halfpenny.
+The Lions extended this lead through four penalties from Leigh Halfpenny to one from Christian Leali'ifano.
 The Wallabies conceded several penalties, as well as a sin-binning, at the scrum, although in the period either side of half-time, they recovered to trail only 19–16.
-The Lions, however, scored three further tries to win 41–16, thus recording the most points by a Lions side in a test match.
+The Lions scored three further tries to win 41–16, thus recording the most points by a Lions side in a test match.